Father of Driver In Violent Tesla Crash Blames Sedan's 'Rocket-Ship' Acceleration

 "The key is to blame others," he said.

+Another alternative:"father begins laying the foundation for wrongful death suit defense" (for when Mr. McCarthy's estate sues).

-Reverse logic (Score:4, Insightful)
+Reverse logic (Score:5, Insightful)

 "Had she been in another vehicle, she would have been alive for me to yell at her for driving after drinking"